frmdstryr/thermostat/README.md

 If you want a case to mount on the wall.
 There's a 3d model that can be printed yourself or off of 3d hubs.
 Please [contact me](https://codelv.com/contact/) for it.

+## Donate

+If you like this and want more projects like this please [donate](https://www.codelv.com/donate/).

 ## License and Warranty